-Led Zeppelin Documentary Lands a Distributor For Theatrical Release
+Led Zeppelin Documentary To Be Imax-Only For Theatrical Release

-Nearly three years after an authorized Led Zeppelin documentary had its work-in-progress premiere, and five years after the film was announced, the film has finally gotten a distribution deal.
-Introducing Led Zeppelin–renamed from Becoming Led Zeppelin–helmed by director Bernard MacMahon and produced by Allison McGourty, has been acquired by Sony Pictures Classics for a theatrical release.
-The news was first reported on May 15, 2024, by Variety which, quoting the studio, indicated that the “now completed” film boasts “a brand-new sound mix [and] newly unearthed material from the archives of all four band members.”
+by Best Classic Bands StaffMore than three years after an authorized Led Zeppelin documentary had its work-in-progress premiere, and nearly six years after the film was announced, the film has finally gotten a theatrical release date.
+Sony Pictures Classics will hold early access screenings on February 5, 2025, ahead of its Imax-only release on 200 screens on Feb.
+7. distribution deal.
+Advance tickets are available here.
+Variety was the first to report on May 15, 2024, that Becoming Led Zeppelin–helmed by director Bernard MacMahon and produced by Allison McGourty, was acquired by the studio for a theatrical release.
+That report, quoting the studio, indicated that the “now completed” film boasts “a brand-new sound mix [and] newly unearthed material from the archives of all four band members.”
 It was first shown at the 78th Venice International Film Festival on September 4, 2021, with Jimmy Page in attendance.
-A first teaser clip was also released at that time; watch it below.
+Watch a teaser clip and the official trailer below.

-Variety‘s report quoted MacMahon: “We have spent years designing this film to be experienced on the big screen with the best possible sound.”
-McGourty added, “Sony Pictures Classics are the perfect partners because they are true believers in the theatrical experience and are passionate about giving the millions of Led Zeppelin fans a chance to see and hear them on the greatest screens and sound systems in the world.”
+Variety‘s May 15 report also quoted MacMahon: “We have spent years designing this film to be experienced on the big screen with the best possible sound.”
+He added, “Sony Pictures Classics are the perfect partners because they are true believers in the theatrical experience and are passionate about giving the millions of Led Zeppelin fans a chance to see and hear them on the greatest screens and sound systems in the world.”

-It’s been a long journey for the filmmakers to find a distributor.
-No release date was mentioned in the Variety story.
+It was a long journey for the filmmakers to find a distributor.

 In May 2022 the sleuths at Led Zep News reported that the film was again shopped at the Cannes Film Festival that month.
 The title was first announced on May 8, 2019.
 The only interviewees are the band’s three surviving members, Page, Robert Plant, and John Paul Jones—each done separately—plus audio interviews from the late John Bonham.
 There’s also plenty of performance footage from their early days together.